-If you can point out weaknesses in your current platform you are essentially also telling the bank why your clients will want to move with you, says Gilleard.
+If you can point out weaknesses in your current platform you are essentially also telling the bank why your clients will want to move with you, says the headhunter.
 “What product and services can your firm not offer?
 Where is your bank uncompetitive on pricing?”

 How many of your clients are duplicates

-It’s becoming more common, especially in Asia, for private clients to use more than one bank for their investments, so interviewers will want to find out the extent of any duplication.
+Asia's millionaires and billionaires almost always use more than one private bank, so interviewers will want to find out the extent of any client duplication.
 “The discussion will then move on to whether or not you could take over sole management of that client at the new bank, or whether it would split the client’s assets between you and their existing RM,” says Sen.

 The depth of your product knowledge

 “The interviewer will want to know how much of a product expert you are, especially if you originally moved into private banking from another industry.
 You might have great client connections but more limited product knowledge,” says Sen. “This is potentially not a deal-breaker, but banks do need to understand what degree of investment support you’ll need from their in-house product teams.”